crashoverride777/swifty-receipt-validator/README.md

 ## Installation

 [CocoaPods](https://developers.google.com/admob/ios/quick-start#streamlined_using_cocoapods) is a dependency manager for Cocoa projects.
 Simply install the pod by adding the following line to your pod file

 ```swift
 pod 'SwiftyReceiptValidator'
 ```

-There is now an [app](https://cocoapods.org/app) which makes handling pods much easier

-Altenatively you can drag the swift file(s) manually into your project.
+Altenatively you can drag the SwiftyReceiptValidator folder and its containing files manually into your project.

 ## Usage